 We're pleased to have the support of the men and women of the Indiana Army National Guard as they join us again as they have for many years.
 A Howitzer 21-gun salute will be conducted by the Indiana Army National Guard, with patriotic music provided by "The Central Sound," a Lawrence Central High School choir.

 A special Vietnam War Anniversary Pinning Ceremony will be conducted for all Vietnam Veterans with beautiful pin provided by the VA to honor the men and woman who served and sacrificed.
 Appreciation for these brave men and women is long overdue.

 In addition, a Roll Call for Indiana POWs and MIAs in Vietnam will be conducted by the Vietnam Veterans of America.
 Folding chairs will be available or feel free to bring your own chair or blanket.
 Cookies and bottled water will also be available, as well as indoor restrooms.
 You're welcome to arrive early or stay late to picnic.
 (The funeral home and cemetery office closes at 5 p.m. but the gates will remain open until 8:00 p.m.)

 ~ 3:00 p.m. (approx.) - "VETERANS" WALKING TOUR

-For a complete list of our PUBLIC TOURS & EVENTS for 2017 (with photos!), please visit:
+For a complete list of our PUBLIC TOURS & EVENTS for 2017 (with details and photos!), please visit: